 - In the Retain log backups section, specify retention policy for archived logs stored in the backup repository:

 - Select Until the corresponding image-level backup is deleted to apply the same retention policy for image-level backups and archived log backups.

 - Select Keep only last <n> days to keep archived logs for a specific number of days.
 By default, archived logs are kept for 15 days.
 If you select this option, you must make sure that retention for archived logs is not greater than retention for the image-level backups.
 For more information, see Retention for Archived Log Backups.

 - In the Log shipping servers section, click Choose to select what log shipping server you want to use to transport archived logs:

 - Select Automatic selection if you want Veeam Backup & Replication to select an optimal log shipping server automatically.
-The process of archived logs shipment does not require a dedicated server — Veeam Backup & Replication can use any Microsoft Windows or Linux server added to the backup infrastructure.
+The process of archived logs shipment does not require a dedicated server — Veeam Backup & Replication can use any Microsoft Windows server added to the backup infrastructure.

 - Select Use the specified servers only to define a log shipping server explicitly.
 In the Log Shipping Servers window, select check boxes next to servers that you want to use as log shipping servers.
 The server list includes all Microsoft Windows servers added to the backup infrastructure.